Moh-Dabas/Online-install-of-all-essential-windows-softwares/README.md

 This will install all essential windows softwares online.
 How to use:

-Go to releases and download then run or
+Simply go to releases and download "OnlineInstallAll.cmd" then run it and enjoy,

-  1- Press "Code" then "Download ZIP" to download the files

-  2- Extract it

-  3- Run "Install All - Git-Online.bat" file

-  Note: "Install All - Git-Online.bat" file doesn't need any other file to run it downloads everything online.

-  If you want you can modify the code then run "Install All.bat" instead.
+or if you want you can modify the code then run "PSS.ps1".